Study at UBC through our inclusive post-secondary initiative with STEPS Forward

 Is Science One right for you?

 Science One is challenging.
-It has a competitive application process, and teaches UBC’s highest level of first-year science to a tight-knit group of students.
+It has a competitive application process, and teaches first-year science at one of the highest levels at UBC to a tight-knit group of students.
 You’ll be one of just 80 individuals, and will be supported by nine instructors, offering you an excellent student-to-professor ratio of 9:1.
 You’ll also take part in weekly workshops, learn from guest lecturers, and have extra instruction in science literacy and computer programming.
 The curriculum includes mentorship on two major research projects – the results of which can be published in undergraduate journals – and you’ll attend student conferences.

 Science One is also a social experience.
 You’ll help elect student representatives to sit in on the Science One Team meetings and the Science Undergraduate Society (SUS), and take part in mentorship and social activities such as the Winter Formal and talent shows.